Mercotui/color-shift-effect/README.md

 ![Alt Text](output/test_output.gif)

+It also features the blend files for some other experiments, in `./experiments/*` I have chosen to omit any source video files, to keep the repo from being insanely large, you can source your own, mine were all recorded on a 2013 smartphone known for its horrible camera.

 # Legal

 I choose to release the project files and images found in this repository under the Creative Commons Attribution 4.0 license.